numericalalgorithmsgroup/NAGPythonExamples/local_optimization/DFO/Readme.md

 problems with a nonlinear least squares structure) or [CG](https://en.wikipedia.org/wiki/Conjugate_gradient_method) (for unstructured nonlinear objective) requires good estimates of the model's derivatives.
 If exact derivatives are easy to compute then using derivative-based methods is preferable.
 However, explicitly writing the derivatives or applying [AD methods](https://www.nag.com/content/algorithmic-differentiation-software) might be impossible if the model is a black box.
 The alternative, estimating derivatives via [finite differences](https://en.wikipedia.org/wiki/Finite_difference#Relation_with_derivatives), can quickly become impractical or too computationally expensive.

+NAG's model-based DFO solvers for DFLS and DFNO present a number of attractive features:

+ * Proved resilience to noise.
+ * Solvers are able to start making progress with as few as two objective evaluations;
+ * Integrated to the NAG Optimization Modeling Suite with simple interfaces for the solvers and related routines;
+ * Optional reverse communication interface

 ![2 steps of DFO algorithm](animation.gif)